 - Combi ticket including a guided boat cruise to Liberty and Ellis Island

 - Access to Ellis Island and Ellis Island National Immigration Museum

 - Our Manhattan City Guide (with self-guided walking tour and more than $20 in discounts)

-- Entrance to the Statue of Liberty itself.
+- Access to the Statue of Liberty itself (pedestal, museum, crown).
 Tickets for this are extremely limited (as in: sold out months in advance) and therefore not included

 - Swap your smartphone voucher for a paper ticket at the Castle Clinton box office #6 (will call) in Battery Park